Kernix13/Kernix13/README.md

 &#10146; Recently completed a PHP/Laravel app ([PostNChat](https://github.com/Kernix13/php-laravel-postnchat)) - Laravel is impressive!

-&#10146; Next to-do items: Analyze my portfolio projects from a functional POV so that I can more easily built projects/apps in the future.
+&#10146; Next to-do items: Analyze my portfolio projects from a functional POV so that I can more easily build projects/apps in the future.

 <br>